 If the STOP codon is in-frame with the ampicillin resistant gene coding sequence, one STOP codon should be able to stop the translation.
 To translate a bicistronic coding sequence (in your case, Chloramphenicol resistant gene), you will need a RBS in front of the ATG codon of the chloramphenicol resistant gene.

-Not affiliated with any company.
-Mention of a specifc product does not imply my endorsement of the product.
+Retired academic researcher.
+Mention of a specific product does not imply my endorsement of the product.
 No conflict of interest or guarantee to work on the advice given.
 Do as I say, not as I do.
 Not liable to the loss of your valuable samples.